Blockstream/satellite/doc/sdr.md

 blocksat-cli deps install
 ```

-> NOTE: This command supports Ubuntu and Fedora.
-Please adapt if necessary in
+> NOTE: This command supports Ubuntu (18.04, 19.10, and 20.04) and Fedora (30,
-> case you are using another Linux distribution.
+> 31, and 32).
+In case you are using another Linux distribution or version,
+> please refer to the [manual compilation and installation
+> instructions](#manual-compilation-of-sdr-software).

-If you prefer to build all software components manually, please refer to the
+If you prefer to install all software components manually, please refer to the
 [manual installation section](#manual-installation-of-sdr-software).

 ## Configuration